khanma1962/Concrete-Compressie-Strength/README.md

 # Concrete-Compressive-Strength

-This is a classical regression case in which the concrete compressive strngth is predicted based on different process parameters.
+This is a classical regression case in which the concrete compressive strength is predicted based on different process parameters.

 ### Dataset